ibm-cloud-docs/cephaas/developers.md

 ## Using the API
 {: #gs-dev-api}

-For managing data stored in {{site.data.keyword.cephaas_short}}, you can use S3 API compatible tools like the [AWS CLI](/docs/sdsaas?topic=sdsaas-aws-cli) with [HMAC credentials](/docs/sdsaas?topic=sdsaas-hmac-credentials-main) for compatibility.
-As IAM tokens are relatively easy to work with, `curl` is a good choice for basic testing and interaction with your storage.
-More information can be found in the [`curl`](/docs/sdsaas?topic=sdsaas-curl) and the [API](/docs/sdsaas?topic=sdsaas-compatibility-api) documentation.
+For managing data stored in {{site.data.keyword.cephaas_short}}, you can use S3 API compatible tools like the [AWS CLI](/docs/sdsaas?topic=sdsaas-aws-cli) with HMAC credentials for compatibility.

 ## Using libraries and SDKs
 {: #gs-dev-sdk}